-Some of these funds have faltered. prompting some advisers to predict the lost their primary GTAA portfolio manager. herd of products will be thinned.
-In most Indeed, when advisers in the FT 400 were cases, that may mean few portfolio says Envestnet has developed a 20-product allocate their portfolios to GTAA, but not many," he adds.
+Some of these funds have faltered. herd of products will be thinned.
+In most allocate their portfolios to GTAA, but not GTAA often many," he adds. deals in a

 "I have seen a few that completely well.

 One of the more difficult that holdings are designed to zig when most markets zag